munificent/craftinginterpreters/outline.md

         - to get there, narrow path through space, not broad survey
         - will point to alternatives to explore on own
         - learn enough to carry conversation with professional lang person
+    - The Vox Language
+        - intro to full language we'll be implementing
-    - Your First Interpreter
+        - ebnf
+    - The Pancake Language
         - basic phases and terminology of interpreter
         - simple stack-based language
-    - Your Second Interpreter
-        - intro to full language we'll be implementing
-        - ebnf
 - Practice (Java)
     - Framework
         - repl